-We offer a 24-hour Wildlife Emergency Hotline that members of the public can call if they find injured wildlife.
+We offer a 24-hour Wildlife Emergency Hotline that anyone can call if they find injured wildlife.
 Our volunteers are on call to attend rescues during the day or night.
 Injured animals are then transported to the Australia Zoo Animal Hospital or RSPCA for assessment.
 We also have permitted Trauma Carers in the group who are on call to attend serious rescues where drugs or euthanasia may be required, as well as to attend serious rescues where euthanasia may be needed.
 HOTLINE 0478 901 801

 We provide ongoing specialised care for orphaned or sick native wildlife.
 Care for these animals focus on their physical and psychological needs.
 Wildlife carers must have correct training, adequate time, appropriate facilities and be prepared to meet all the costs incurred, such as for food, housing and some medical expenses, as they recuperate, grow or gain their strength back and are fit and ready for release.